vincent2704/dungeon-masters-tracker/README.md

 1. Battle tracking
     * Automatically loads protagonists
     * Adding other actors
+        * Checkbox for death saving throws eligibility when adding an actor to battle
     * Setting initiative and automatic sorting by initiative after starting the battle
+    * Death
+        * Removing non-magical conditions on death
     * Adding/removing conditions
     * Adding/subtracting Hit Points
         * Death saving throws counter when character becomes Unconscious by damage